top of page

 Spider-Man for Tiger Electronics

 You know the retro gaming market has gone too far when they start remaking Tiger Electronics handhelds.
-This replica of the 1988 release has you scaling 99 identical floors, but you can just scroll to the Hobgoblin boss fight before the hazards even load.
+This replica of the 1988 release has you scaling 99 identical floors, but you can just mash to scroll your way right to the Hobgoblin boss fight before the hazards even load.

 Release: May 1, 2021